Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Another way that they can be formed is when supraglacial streams meet ice-marginal lakes.
 These ice margin water bodies are largely static (just sit there tbh) so the sediment they carry loses energy and gets deposited in the lake, from where this supraglacial stream enters it, often leading to a tall accumulation.

 #### Kame terraces
 Kame terraces are ridges of material near or on the valley margin.
-They are largely comprised of **ex-lateral moraine**, which was transported into the ice marginal lake due to the supraglacial streams formed due to the warming of ice through friction with valley walls.
+They are largely comprised of **ex-lateral moraine**, which was transported into the ice-marginal lake due to the supraglacial streams formed due to the warming of ice through friction with valley walls.
 As this is largely glacio-fluvial, unlike morainic deposits, these are somewhat sorted and stratified by the movement of water.
 When the glacier retreats, this sediment is dropped and collapses onto the bedrock floor.

 > Watch out!
 Many people say 'kame' when they mean 'esker'!
 You need to know the differences between the two well. (main one is eskers are subglacial, kames are not)